Dainty Swallowtail Papilio anactus

 Larval food plants:

-- RUTACEAE - Citrus australasica, C. limon*, C. sinensis*
+- CLAIRE COTTAGE: RUTACEAE - Citrus australasica, C. limon*, C. sinensis*

 - Elsewhere on DORRIGO PLATEAU: (as for Claire Cottage)